NXX99/auttp.github.io/u/readme.md

 Feel free to add your custom pages or whatever the hell you want.
-Your page file(?) has to be named `[yourusername].html`.
-Same with CSS.
+Your page files have to be in a subdirectory named `[yourusername]`.
 You can freely add any images or files you want, except all the illegal stuff.